Dealey Plaza

 Dealey Plaza /ˈdiːliː/ is a city park in the West End Historic District of downtown Dallas, Texas.
 It is sometimes called the "birthplace of Dallas".
-It was also the location of the assassination of John F. Kennedy in 1963; 30 minutes after the shooting, Kennedy was pronounced dead at Parkland Memorial Hospital.
-The Dealey Plaza Historic District was named a National Historic Landmark on the 30th anniversary of the assassination, to preserve Dealey Plaza, street rights-of-way, and buildings and structures by the plaza visible from the assassination site, that have been identified as witness locations or as possible locations for the assassin.
+It was also the location of the assassination of John F. Kennedy in 1963.
+The Dealey Plaza Historic District was named a National Historic Landmark on the 30th anniversary of the assassination, to preserve Dealey Plaza, street rights-of-way, buildings, and structures by the plaza visible from the assassination site, that have been identified as witness locations or as possible locations for the assassin.

 National Historic Landmark

 The Dealey Plaza Historic District was added to the National Register of Historic Places (NRHP) in 1993 and designated a National Historic Landmark the same year.
 The former county courthouse is individually listed on the National Register and is also designated a State Antiquities Landmark (SAL) and a Recorded Texas Historic Landmark (RTHL).
 Additional properties within the district are also RTHLs.
 The following are contributing properties and other significant buildings within the historic district.: